-The Central America country of Guatemala has Guatemala City as its national, administrative and economic capital.
-The city gained its capital statues in 1773 after a devastating earthquake completely destroyed the then capital, Antigua Guatemala.
+The Central America country of Guatemala has Guatemala City as its national, administrative, and economic capital.
+The city gained its capital statues in 1773 after a devastating earthquake destroyed the then capital, Antigua Guatemala.
 With more than 3 million inhabitants today, Guatemala City has grown to become the most modernized urban settlement in Guatemala and the largest city in the country for that matter.
 A visit to ‘Guate’ as it is simply referred to by the locals can be very interesting.
 While Guatemala City boasts of a relatively wide range of attractions including good restaurants, the city only receives few tourists and this is quite unfortunate for a city of this caliber.
-However, one of the most unforgettable experiences in Guatemala City is the gatherings of locals at main plaza on Sunday evenings.
+However, one of the most unforgettable experiences in Guatemala City is the gatherings of locals at the main plaza on Sunday evenings.

 The Mapa en Relieve is an amazing feature in Guatemala City and the relief map shows the precipitous topography of the city.
 It was erected in 1904 even before any form of aerial topography like satellite came into being.
 The Ixchel Museum of traditional costumes hosts a large exhibition of the traditional costumes worn by the locals and you will find a lot of info on dying techniques and waving procedures.
 There is also a small shop at the museum where you can buy Guatemala artesania and books detailing the traditional costumes of the locals.